-1. Register at Target and Amazon for the free gifts.
+1. Register at Target and Amazon for the free gifts and cheap baby stuff.

 We’re talking things like Dr. Brown’s bottles, Swaddle Designs muslin swaddles, Pampers diapers and wipes, Phillips AVENT bottles, and more.
 Plus, you’ll score a bunch of high-value coupons — including a free Starbucks drink!